 All new students to Caldwell University.
 Whether you are a new Undergraduate, Transfer, or Graduate student, all international F-1 students participate in Orientation.

 During orientation, we will provide you a personal experience with Caldwell University, its values and traditions, and how you will have a rewarding experience with meeting and exceeding your educational endeavors!

-Orientation begins at 9 am on January 15th in the Caldwell University Student Center.
+Orientation begins at 8:30 am on August 26th in the Caldwell University Student Center.
 Orientation lasts for three days and will be from the 26th, 27th, and 28th.
 Attendance for orientation is also required.
 See the map below to help you find the right location.